-• Using PGCLIENTENCODING.
+- Using PGCLIENTENCODING.
 If environment variable PGCLIENTENCODING is defined in the client's environment, that client encoding is automatically selected when a connection to the server is made.
+(This can subsequently be overridden using any of the other methods mentioned above.) - Using client_encoding variable.
+If the client_encoding variable in postgresql.conf is set, that client encoding is automatically selected when a connection to the server is made.
 (This can subsequently be overridden using any of the other methods mentioned above.)